 I’m going to install and use this image on VMware Player, you can try on the VMware workstation as well.
 I have published similar posts about installing OS X 10.5 Leopard on VMware and Oracle VirtualBox with a pre-installed image earlier, you can check the links below.

 Products Needed for this method:

 - Snow Leopard VMware Image (It’s a torrent download.
 Size is approximately 2.3GB with 7z compressed format.)

 - Read this post and make sure VT is enabled on host computer BIOS.

 1) Extract the image.
 It contains VMX, VMDK and other tools required.

 2) Make sure hardware VT is enabled.

 3) Open Mac OS Snow Leopard.vmx file in VMware Player.

 Edit virtual machine settings as you like.
 I suggest increasing the RAM and number of Processor Cores.
-If Mac OS stuck with any kernel errors then change processor core to one.
+If Mac OS stuck with any kernel errors, then change processor core to 1.
 Do not change any more settings in virtualization engine under processors.